 Akrotiri Archeological Site Tickets

-With this ticket to the Akrotiri archeological site, you'll explore a 3000-year-old city from the Minoan civilization.
+With this ticket to the Akrotiri archeological site, you'll explore a city from the Minoan civilization dating back 3000 years.
 Why Visit Akrotiri?.
-Located in the south of Santorini, Akrotiri is one of the most significant prehistoric settlements in...

 - 1 review

-With this ticket to the Akrotiri archeological site, you'll explore a 3000-year-old city from the Minoan civilization.
+With this ticket to the Akrotiri archeological site, you'll explore a city from the Minoan civilization dating back 3000 years.

 Why Visit Akrotiri?

-Located in the south of Santorini, Akrotiri is one of the most significant prehistoric settlements in Europe.
-This ancient city was inhabited before the volcanic eruption of around 1600 B.C..
-Known as the "Minoan Pompeii," it was discovered intact and covered by ash in 1866, with excavations commencing in 1967.
-Findings include decorative elements, tools, and structures, some of which reached three floors.
-The site features characteristic sanctuaries and elaborate frescoes.
+Located in the south of Santorini, Akrotiri is one of the most significant prehistoric settlements in Europe and a well-designed archeological site.
+This ancient city existed before the volcanic eruption around 1600 B.C.
+Akrotiri is often referred to as the "Minoan Pompeii,” as it was found mostly intact under ash in 1866, with excavations starting in 1967.
+The site has revealed numerous artifacts, including decorative pieces, tools, and well-structured buildings, some reaching three floors.
+Visitors can view Minoan sanctuaries and elaborate frescoes during their tour.

 Akrotiri Schedule